-- Tests that maximize the deformation (e.g. on cornercorners, on edges): the).
-The smaller the impact area, the greater the crushing; Tests that maximize the damage to orifices, notably by a puncture bar.
-The containment - Tests that maximize the damage to orifices, notably by a puncture bar.
-The containment components in the orifices are often thin and more liable to be damaged by the bar than the body of the packaging; to be damaged by the bar. - Tests that maximize the risk of perforation by a puncture bar, possibly oblique: if.
-If the impacted package surface is oblique with respect to the puncture bar, the initial impact takes place on an edge of the puncture bar and the risk of perforation is much higher. - (ii) For reduced scale models, geometry and material properties similar to the original design, or conservative geometry and material properties, should be used5/2 - (iii) The results of the drop test with reduced scale models should be assessed to guarantee that they cover, or are transferable to, the original design5/5. - (iv) Drop tests performed with reduced scale models should be demonstrated as representative for the following parameters and components: - Drop heights: itlt might be necessary to increase the drop heights during testing to simulate the total potential energy that would have been received by the package at full scale.
-This should be considered for drop tests where the characteristic deformation of the structure is not negligible in comparison to the drop height; - Appropriate geometry scaling of all components (e.g. lids, nuts and bolts, grooves for the seals);). - Metallic gaskets: The same design, same material and homothetic transformation with regard to elastic restitution should be selected; - O-rings: the The selection should be based on the similarity of the useful elastic restitution, taking into account the compression set.
-The change of material properties with the temperature conditions should be considered; - The scaling of tightening torques for bolts of the reduced scale model should take into account the dispersion of friction conditions, the precision of torques and the technical limitations in an exact geometrical and physical scaling of the containment system components; - Welding seams should be similar in the scale model and package design;. - For reduced scale model drop testing with significant deformations of shock absorbers, the original package performance should be carefully justified. - (v) The experimental mechanical tests should be conducted and reported in accordance with the management system.
+- Tests that maximize the stresses and acceleration (e.g. flat, slap down).
+The greater the impact area, the harder the impact, under the assumption of constant stiffness per unit area. - Tests that maximize the deformation (e.g. on corners, on edges).
+The smaller the impact area, the greater the crushing. - Tests that maximize the damage to orifices, notably by a puncture bar.
+The containment components in the orifices are often thin and more liable than the body of the packaging to be damaged by the bar. - Tests that maximize the risk of perforation by a puncture bar, possibly oblique.
+If the impacted package surface is oblique with respect to the puncture bar, the initial impact takes place on an edge of the puncture bar and the risk of perforation is much higher. - (ii) For reduced scale models, geometry and material properties similar to the original design, or conservative geometry and material properties, should be used. - (iii) The results of the drop test with reduced scale models should be assessed to guarantee that they cover, or are transferable to, the original design. - (iv) Drop tests performed with reduced scale models should be demonstrated as representative for the following parameters and components: - Drop heights: It might be necessary to increase the drop heights during testing to simulate the total potential energy that would have been received by the package at full scale.
+This should be considered for drop tests where the characteristic deformation of the structure is not negligible in comparison to the drop height. - Appropriate geometry scaling of all components (e.g. lids, nuts and bolts, grooves for the seals).

+- Metallic gaskets: The same design, same material and homothetic transformation with regard to elastic restitution should be selected. - O-rings: The selection should be based on the similarity of the useful elastic restitution, taking into account the compression set.
+The change of material properties with the temperature conditions should be considered. - The scaling of tightening torques for bolts of the reduced scale model should take into account the dispersion of friction conditions, the precision of torques and the technical limitations in an exact geometrical and physical scaling of the containment system components. - Welding seams should be similar in the scale model and package design. - For reduced scale model drop testing with significant deformations of shock absorbers, the original package performance should be carefully justified. - (v) The experimental mechanical tests should be conducted and reported in accordance with the management system.
 The test report should address the verification of the package before testing, the description of the test site, the equipment used for measurements and its calibration data, and the results of the measurements performed.
-This report should also contain pictures showing and explaining the conditions during performance of under which the tests were performed and their results. - (3) Considerations for calculations: - (i) See point (2)(i) above: - (ii) Validated computer codes should be used.
-Input parameters (e.g. material laws, characteristic values, boundary conditions) should describe sufficiently and precisely the real technical and/or physical problems, and the use of these parameters should be justified; - (iii) If uncertainties exist regarding important input parameters (e.g. material laws), conservative design calculations including the possible range of material properties should be performed.
+This report should also contain pictures showing and explaining the conditions under which the tests were performed and their results. - (3) Considerations for calculations: - (i) See point (2)(i) above. - (ii) Validated computer codes should be used.
+Input parameters (e.g. material laws, characteristic values, boundary conditions) should describe sufficiently and precisely the real technical and/or physical problems, and the use of these parameters should be justified. - (iii) If uncertainties exist regarding important input parameters (e.g. material laws), conservative design calculations including the possible range of material properties should be performed. - (iv) Data used (e.g. material laws, boundary conditions, load assumptions) and calculation results should be documented comprehensively.